Australia’s largest hybrid renewable energy project

 As a c 200 MW hybrid solar and battery power facility, co-located with the Sapphire Wind Farm, the planned development will represent Australia’s largest hybrid renewable energy project.
 The proposed project will connect wind and solar generation with battery storage, expanding the credentials of New South Wales’ New England region as a leader in renewable energy.

 When complete, the Sapphire Solar Farm would provide enough energy to power 68,000 average Australian homes a year.
 It would also play a vital role in helping the Australian Government meet the COP21 emissions target reduction of 26-28% by 2030 and support New South Wales’ climate change policy.

-The facility perfectly complements the Sapphire Wind Farm allowing the 170 MW of merchantable wind energy to also be stored and dispatched with solar energy.
+The facility perfectly complements the Sapphire Wind Farm allowing the up to 170 MW of merchant wind generation to also be stored and dispatched with solar energy.